 You can add alfalfa to your diet by eating it as sprouts.
 You can mix the sprouts into a salad or add it to a sandwich.
 Sprouts are sold at health food stores and you can sprout them at home.
 However, you need to be mindful of the risk of bacterial contamination when sprouting.

 A safer way is to take alfalfa supplements either in powdered form or as a tablet.
 However, because herbal supplements are not tightly regulated, you need to ensure you’re buying from a reputable manufacturer with third-party testing results on its products.

 Cobionic is a holistic wellness company with a team of experts that puts together the best natural, ancient herbs and superfoods to help you live a more vibrant life.
-Our Vibrance Daily Greens is formulated with 50+ superfoods, including Alfalfa and it offers all the benefits highlighted above and more.
+Our Vibrance Daily Greens powder drink is formulated with 50+ superfoods, including Alfalfa and it offers all the health benefits highlighted above and more.

 Alfalfa is one of the most nutritious plants loaded with nutrients like vitamins, folate, and magnesium.
 It is also high in antioxidants and extremely low in calories.

-It has been proven to offer numerous health benefits including, lowering of cholesterol level, improving digestion, supporting respiratory health, and even relieving menopausal symptoms, amongst others.
+Alfalfa has been proven to offer numerous health benefits including, lowering of cholesterol level, improving digestion, supporting respiratory health, and even relieving menopausal symptoms, amongst others.